cocos/cocos-docs/en/editor/publish/setup-native-development.md

   > **Note**: the new version of Android Studio's NDK can be downloaded in multiple versions, with the previous `ndk-bundle` file name changed to `ndk`.
 You can select a specific version of the NDK as needed in the `ndk` directory.

-- **Android SDK**: choose the `Android SDK Location` path we just noted in Android Studio SDK Manager window (the directory of Android SDK should include folders like `build-tools`, `platforms`, etc.).
-You can skip this if there is no need to compile the Android platform.
+- **Android SDK**: choose the `Android SDK Location` path just noted in Android Studio SDK Manager window (the directory of Android SDK should include folders like `build-tools`, `platforms`, etc.).
+Skip this if there is no need to compile for the Android platform.

 Close the window after configuration is completed.